 I had written something only for the sake of hitting “publish.”
 It wasn’t well thought out.
 It wasn’t well constructed.
 It wasn’t even very well written.
 It wasn’t worth reading.

 Austin Kleon is a writer I follow, and he is a big proponent of “Show Your Work” (even wrote a whole book about it).
-The concept is that writers, artists, musicians should become comfortable with sharing their works-in-progress: that finished, perfect masterpieces do not reflect the sweat, stumbling, and yes, garbage that came before it.
+The concept is that writers, artists, musicians should become comfortable with sharing their works in progress: that finished, perfect masterpieces do not reflect the sweat, stumbling, and yes, the garbage that came before it.